70Shubham07/Digital-CV/index.md

 - ### Tredence Analytics Solutions Pvt.
 Ltd. |Software Engineer (June 2018 – July 2020) | Senior Software Engineer (July 2020 – June 2021) | Selected Work

-  - #### Large Scale Machine Learning/Demand forecasting|(ExpressJS, MS-SQL, ORM/Sequelize, PySpark/Spark-SQL, fbprophet, Azure Databricks):
+  - #### Large Scale Machine-Learning/Demand-forecasting|(ExpressJS, MS-SQL, ORM/Sequelize, PySpark/Spark-SQL, fbprophet, Azure Databricks):
     Worked in a highly **cross-functional team** to deliver an end-to-end analytics solution which processed **large volumes of batch-data** to provide **insights into product sales** of a multinational consumer goods and personal care corporation.

       - **Co-designed and implemented** a **demand-forecasting/ML pipeline using PySpark** in Azure Databricks to periodically generate constrained and unconstrained demand forecasts.